owntheweb/static-nextjs-blog/posts/2020/joined-bombbomb-team.md

 ---
 ![a fancy UI](/images/before-bombbomb-after.jpg)

 I started a new position with an amazing human-centered communications company called BombBomb!
-The transition felt [like this](https://twitter.com/owntheweb/status/1266386136126984193)!
+The transition felt (and looked) [like this](https://twitter.com/owntheweb/status/1266386136126984193)!

 ## Details: